iotaledger/goshimmer/documentation/docs/apis/webAPI.md

 $$ . $$

 Second, with `POST` we register a new POST route for a handler function.
-The handler can receive a JSON body input and send specific messages to the tangle.
+The handler can receive a JSON body input and send specific blocks to the tangle.
 ```go
 webapi.Server().POST("path", HandlerFunc)
 ```

-For example, the following Handler `broadcastData` sends a data message to the tangle
+For example, the following Handler `broadcastData` sends a data block to the tangle
 ```go
 func broadcastData(c echo.Context) error {
 	var request Request